Anastasia-at/Anastasia-at/README.md

 - to provide second-line support for all issues related to invoices/payments/refunds.

 **2014 - 2017**<br>
-Position: Second-line tech support specialist for all issues related to domain names
+Position: Second-line tech support specialist for all issues related to domain names.<br>
+- I started as a first-line support with zero technical knowledge and grew to a Second-line tech support specialist.

 ---